php-fig/fig-standards/proposed/psr-1-style-guide.md

 ----------------------

 An `if` structure looks like the following.
-Note the placement of parentheses, spaces, and braces, and that `else` and `elseif` are on the same line as the closing brace from the earlier body.
+Note the placement of parentheses, spaces, and braces; and that `else` and `elseif` are on the same line as the closing brace from the earlier body.

     <?php
     if ($expr1) {